 Head size and hip size are often indicators of both cognitive abilities and reproductive health.
 A woman with wider hips and a larger head may suggest a higher potential for bearing intelligent offspring.
-Additionally, women with sewing skills and strong communication abilities often indicate a higher level of intelligence a spouse.
+Additionally, women with sewing skills and strong communication abilities often indicate a higher level of intelligence and resourcefulness, traits highly valued in a spouse.
 Proverbs 31:13 mentions, "She selects wool and flax and works with eager hands," highlighting the value of skill and diligence.

-Furthermore, women with a little extra body fat have an increased chance of conceiving a male heir, while thinner women tend to have a higher likelihood of conceiving a female heir.
+Furthermore, women with a little extra

+body fat have an increased chance of conceiving a male heir, while thinner women tend to have a higher likelihood of conceiving a female heir.
 This is supported by the Proverbs 31 woman, who is described as strong and capable in her household duties, indicating both physical and mental strength.

-In addition to these traits, emotional maturity is crucial in mate selection.
-Emotional health is inherited from the father, making it important for women to seek partners who demonstrate emotional stability and maturity.
+In addition to these traits, emotional ma-

+it important for women to seek partners who demonstrate emotional stability and maturity.
 As Ephesians 5:28-29 says, "In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church."